infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 ##Assumptions
 + A supported browser is being used.
-+ The tester has access to the email inbox for the Case Lead of the incident in question.
++ The tester has access to the email inbox for the Case Lead.

 ##Test Steps: